asarch/flor/README.md

 flor
 ====

-Rendering the flor function using GLUT with Perl and the GtkGLExt with GTK+ 2.x with C and Perl programming languages.
+Rendering the flor function using GLUT with Perl and the GtkGLExt widget with GTK+ 2.x with C and Perl programming languages.